Chicano rock: Overview

-A tradition of 60s Chicano rock emerges from these origins, following a devotion to the original rhythm and blues, rockabilly and Rock and roll.
-And Ritchie Valens, Sunny & the Sunglows, The Sir Douglas Quintet, Cannibal & the Headhunters, The Premiers, Sam the Sham & the Pharaohs and Thee Midniters, all have made music that is heavily based on 1950s R&B, even when general trends moved away from the original sound of rock as time went by.
+A tradition of 60s Chicano rock emerges from these origins, following a devotion to the original rhythm and blues, rockabilly and rock and roll.
+Artists like Ritchie Valens, Sunny & the Sunglows, The Sir Douglas Quintet, Cannibal & the Headhunters, The Premiers, Sam the Sham & the Pharaohs and Thee Midniters, all have made music that is heavily based on 1950s R&B, even when general trends moved away from the original sound of rock as time went by.